 After he became ordained as a minister, he refused to play the old blues, and favored gospel songs relating the word of the Lord.

-It was essential that they varied their playing and offer music that appealed to a wide range of audiences.
+It was essential that they varied their playing and offer music that appealed to a wide range of audiences and the Candyman's song did just that.

 Candyman Rev Gary Davis